Codeception/codeception.github.com/docs/modules/REST.md

 * float
 * array (json object is array as well)
 * boolean
+* null

-You can also use nested data type structures:
+You can also use nested data type structures, and define multiple types for the same field:

 {% highlight php %}